puffsun/puffsun.github.io_retire/source/_posts/2014-03-07-scala-for-the-impatient-chapter3.markdown

 ---
 layout: post
-title: "Solutions of Scala for the Impatient - Chapter3"
+title: "Solutions to Scala for the Impatient - Chapter3"
 date: 2014-03-07 23:01:32 +0800
 comments: true
 categories: Scala